 (ANNUAL/QUARTERLY)

+Effective Date: 01/01/2021

+PROGRAM APPLICABILITY: 2600C

 88135.05-01 INSPECTION OBJECTIVES

-01.01 The objective of this procedure to provide requirements and guidance for the operational status material condition of fire protection systems.
+01.01 The objective of this procedure is to provide inspection requirements and guidance for U.S. Nuclear Regulatory Commission (NRC) Resident Inspectors to determine whether the operational status, material condition, and design of fire protection systems at fuel cycle facilities meet the applicable requirements in NRC regulations and the facility’s license.